 Program Requirements | Specialist, Major, and Minor

-The Renaissance Studies program offers students the opportunity to complete a Specialist, Major, or Minor.
+The Renaissance Studies program offers you the opportunity to complete a Specialist, Major, or Minor.
 For detailed program requirements, please follow the link below.